-Fine example of the so called "Legendary Lost Chart of Captain James Cook," published in 1784 by William Faden.
+Rare first edition of the so called "Legendary Lost Chart of Captain James Cook," published in 1784 by William Faden.

-Roberts' chart illustrates, in great detail, the known and unknown regions along the Northern Pacific Coastlines of America and Asia, illustrating Cook's Routes in 1778 and 1779 in Red and Blue.
+Roberts' chart illustrates in great detail the known and unknown regions along the Northern Pacific Coastlines of America and Asia, illustrating Cook's Routes in 1778 and 1779 in Red and Blue.
 While not specifically noted on this chart, the areas of British, Russian and Spanish Discoveries are also coded in Red (British Discoveries), Blue (Russian Discoveries) and Yellow (Spanish Discoveries).
 A similar coding is employed (and annotated) on the Faden edition of Henry Roberts' A General Chart Exhibiting the Discoveries made by Captn.
-James Cook . . . , first published in 1784. {{ inventory detail link('30000') }}
+James Cook . . ., first published in 1784. {{ inventory_detail_link('30000') }}

-This extraordinary map, referred to as the lost chart of Captain James Cook, was prepared by Cook's primary cartographic assistant on his Third Voyage, Lieutenant Henry Roberts.
+This extraordinary map was prepared by Cook's primary cartographic assistant on his third voyage, Lieutenant Henry Roberts.
 Roberts served as the Masters Mate on the HMS Resolution.
-The chart was originally prepared for the atlas which accompanied the official account of Cook's third voyage (A Voyage to the Pacific Ocean. . ., London: 1784), but because of disputes among the editors, it was not included in the final publication of the official account.
+The chart was originally prepared by Roberts for the atlas which accompanied the official account of Cook's third voyage (A Voyage to the Pacific Ocean..., London: 1784), but because of disputes among the editors, it was not included in the final publication of the official account.

 It is now known that the plate for the Robert's chart, "a version more elaborate than that in the authorized atlas", was purchased by London map publisher William Faden and published separately.
-This rare first state of the Roberts - Faden chart, in addition to showing Cook's discoveries, is the first published map to show the discoveries of Samuel Hearn in the Canadian Arctic.
+In addition to showing Cook's discoveries, the Faden-Roberts chart is the first published map to show the discoveries of Samuel Hearn in the Canadian Arctic.
 Hearn's journal and maps were not published until 1795.